wKovacs64/eslint-config/README.md

 ### Usage

 Follow the ESLint documentation on [shared configurations][eslint-sharing].
-Also note the documentation on [ignoring files][eslint-ignores] if you need to ignore anything the config doesn't already ignore by default.
+See the documentation on [ignoring files][eslint-ignores] if you need to ignore anything the config doesn't already ignore by default.

 ### Examples